victorbrodsky/order-lab/README.md

 10. Select the sites you would like to be accessible on the homepage besides the "Employee Directory" by visiting https://IPADDRESS/order/directory/admin/list-manager/id/2 , clicking the "Action" button to the right of the desired site name, and clicking "Edit", then putting a checkmark in the "Show Link On Home Page" and "Show Link in Navbar" fields, followed by clicking the "Update" button.

 11. To enable submission of applications for the Fellowship application site via Google services, use the files in the /order-lab/orderflex/src/Oleg/FellAppBundle/Util/GoogleForm folder with the [Google Apps Script](https://developers.google.com/apps-script/).
 Make sure to add your Google Apps Script API key on the Site Settings page http://IPADDRESS/order/directory/settings/.
+To use the Google SMTP Email Server to send email notifications, [generate the Google API key on the Google site](https://support.google.com/accounts/answer/185833?hl=en) as follows: enable 2-step verification, generate Google App specific password, and disable 2-step verification, then enter the Google "App specific password" (API key) on the Site Settings page.

 12. If bulk import of the initial set of users is desired, download the [ImportUsersTemplate.xlsx](https://github.com/victorbrodsky/order-lab/tree/master/importLists) file from the /importLists folder, fill it out with the user details, and upload it back via the the Navigation bar's "Admin > Import Users" (http://IPADDRESS/order/directory/import-users/spreadsheet) function on the Employee Directory site.